zeroluck/docs/sources/admin-guide/deployment/index.md

 more or less memory or CPU capacity.

-With that said, if you are running all the Gluu Server services on one server (i.e. SAML, OAuth2, LDAP), **we recommend at least 2 CPU units, 4 GB of RAM and around 30GB of disk space.** Not enough memory may produce some really weird bugs.
+With that said, if you are running all the Gluu Server services on one server (i.e. SAML, OAuth2, LDAP), you will ned at least **2 CPU units, 4 GB of RAM and around 30GB of disk space.** Not enough memory may produce some really weird bugs.